cyber220/car-price-prediction/README.md

 ## 🚗 Project Overview

 In today’s automotive market, estimating the price of a used car accurately is a complex task.
 This project addresses the challenge by applying machine learning techniques to historical car data, allowing users to predict car prices with reliability and transparency.
-The system is developed as part of the **Big Data & Analytics in Education Lab** course at **Bangabandhu Sheikh Mujibur Rahman Digital University, Bangladesh**.

 ---